 With records like that as the soundtrack to our teenagerdom, is it any wonder that we thought ourselves the cat’s meow?

 It didn’t hurt that many of the Brit synthpop bands were also very easy on the eyes.
 The women, like Lennox, could be very handsome, and the boys could be very pretty — Duran Duran and Spandau Ballet certainly were, with the possible exception of their lead singers.
-In the promo for ‘Everything Counts’, the seemingly sweet Essex boys of Depeche Mode look like they’re in an especially twinky Bel Ami video, albeit with clothes.
+In the promo for “Everything Counts,” the seemingly sweet Essex boys of Depeche Mode look like they’re in a Bel Ami video, albeit with clothes.

-For my part, I had a crush on the fresh-faced Edwyn Collins from Orange Juice and Bernard Sumner from New Order (it was a long time ago), who I always thought sang like a boy crying in his bedroom with the window left deliberately open.
-Also Curt Smith from Tears for Fears, who was preposterously pretty, even with those mini pigtails.
-There was something about the boyish vulnerability and sensuality of synthpop that went with their kind of looks — a sexual ambiguity vibrated in the sequenced air.
+For my part, I had a crush on the fresh-faced Edwyn Collins from Orange Juice and Bernard Sumner from New Order (it was a long time ago); I always thought Sumner sang like a boy crying in his bedroom with the window left deliberately open.
+I also crushed on Curt Smith from Tears for Fears — yes, even with those mini pigtails.
+There was something about the boyish vulnerability and sensuality of synthpop that went with their kind of looks — there was definitely a sexual ambiguity in the sequenced air.

 Unfortunately for Smith, he also looked a bit like a lad at school I was hopelessly in love with.
-It was a requited but yet unconsummated affair — which meant, of course, that it was endlessly orgasmic.
-I listened to the Tears for Fears album The Hurting, particularly the wonderful whingeing of ‘Pale Shelter’ — “You don’t give me love / you give me cold hands” — much, much too much, and heard things that weren’t really there.
-I even wrote to them via their record label, thanking them for daring to write such openly homoerotic lyrics — and received a diplomatic letter of acknowledgement back from a PR agent informing me that Curt and Roland would be very pleased to hear their music “meant so much.”
+It was a requited but unconsummated affair — which meant, of course, that it was endlessly orgasmic.
+I listened to the Tears for Fears album The Hurting, particularly the heartfelt yearnings of “Pale Shelter” — “You don’t give me love / you give me cold hands” — much, much too much, and heard things that weren’t really there.
+I even wrote to them via their record label, thanking them for daring to write such “openly homoerotic lyrics” — and received a diplomatic letter of acknowledgement back from a PR agent informing me that Curt and Roland would be very pleased to hear their music “meant so much.”

-The delicious “art fag” decadence of new wave — or “that queer English shit” as it was probably more often known in the US — was clearly doomed in the militaristic, materialistic, AIDS-terror climate of the mid-1980s.
+The delicious “art fag” decadence of new wave — or “that queer English shit” as it was sometimes known — was clearly doomed in the militaristic, materialistic, AIDS-terror climate of the mid-1980s.
 Male vulnerability and sexual ambiguity were now fatal weaknesses.

-Marilyn’s second single, ‘Cry and Be Free’, a ballad released in 1984, was doing well until he appeared, pouting, on Top of the Pops in a glittery off-the-shoulder number.
+Marilyn’s second single, “Cry and Be Free,” a ballad released in 1984, was doing well until he appeared, pouting, on Top of the Pops in a glittery off-the-shoulder number.
 There was a visceral reaction as a nation recoiled from its own arousal.
 His single plummeted.
-His third, the catchy and ironically prescient ‘You Don’t Love Me’, stalled at number 40 in the U.K. charts.
-Effectively the career of the most beautiful boy in British pop was over before it had begun.
+His third, the ironically prescient “You Don’t Love Me,” stalled at number 40 on the U.K. charts.
+The career of the most beautiful boy in British pop was over.

 My school days ended in the summer of 1983, and with them my exquisitely doomed love affair.
-Synthpop, as it turned out, was also having it’s last big fling.
-So you see, contrary to what the history books tell you, the world really did end in 1983 — but at least I got the Technics SL-7 turntable for my 18th birthday.
+Synthpop, as it turned out, was also doomed.
+So you see, contrary to what the history books tell you, the world really did end in 1983 — but at least I got the Technics SL-5 turntable for my 18th birthday.

-I ended up playing the Smiths on it a great deal — ‘This Charming Man’, with it’s inviting male driver, smooth leather, guitars and yearning, yelping vocals from its awkwardly pretty, skinny lead singer in a woman’s blouse and beads, was released at the end of 1983.
-Their eponymous first album, released in January 1984, complete with young Joe Dallesandro’s naked torso on the sleeve, was very definitely the homoerotic bonanza I’d mistaken Tears for Fears’ The Hurting for, albeit a celibate one.
+I ended up playing the Smiths on it a lot — and their eponymous first album, released in January 1984, complete with young Joe Dallesandro’s naked torso on the sleeve, was very definitely the homoerotic bonanza I’d mistaken Tears for Fears’s The Hurting for, albeit a celibate one.

-The Smiths were essentially semi-underground new wave -- otherwise known as ‘indie’.
+The Smiths were semi-underground new wave.
+Otherwise known as indie.